Last Updated on by

 This should be so obvious, but you’d be AMAZED at how many grown adults tear through a gym like a toddler through a toy room.
+Proper gym etiquette includes leaving the gym exactly how you found it so others can also enjoy the gym.
 So let’s go over the basics:

 3. Share the equipment.

 Everyone is entitled to use all of the equipment at the gym.
 Don’t ever, ever, EVER let a “regular” grumble that you are using “their” machine.
-It’s not theirs, it’s everyone’s.
+It’s not theirs, it’s everyone’s (and that’s bad gym etiquette on their part!).
 But that said, no one, beginners or regulars alike, should be monopolizing a piece of equipment.
 Here are some basic guidelines to keep the peace:

-- Cardio equipment: follow the rules posted.
+Follow the rules posted regarding cardio equipment.
 Many gyms will set a 20-30 minute time limit on machines WHEN the club is busy.
 Please keep this in mind.
 When you reach that time limit, if people are waiting, move to another piece of equipment and offer yours to someone who has been waiting (often there will be a sign up sheet).
 If no one is waiting, then you can continue using the machine.

 Believe it or not, this is a huge source of tension in gyms and health clubs everywhere.
 Welcome to the 21st century!
 We are SO plugged in as a society that many of us can’t make it through an hour long workout without checking our smart phones at least 50 times.
 If you must bring your phone into the gym with you, please keep the following in mind: